 Ravin also warns that it's not about weight loss - it's about body fat percentage - and the goal is to increase strength and endurance by turning fat into muscle.
 The weight loss, he says, is just a byproduct of that process.

-Carmelo is not the only star taking his workout to dramatic heights, Lebron James announced his summer plans to play lighter by cutting out carbs altogether, a move which Ravin says is likely experimental and not guaranteed to be a successful choice.
+Carmelo is not the only star taking his basketball weight loss to dramatic heights, Lebron James announced his summer plans to play lighter by cutting out carbs altogether, a move which Ravin says is likely experimental and not guaranteed to be a successful choice.

 Dieticians and nutritionists have been quick to comment that Lebron's diet is unprecedented for an athlete of his stature and the risks are very much existent since not much research has been done on dramatically cutting carbs as an athlete.
 It is still unknown whether or not Lebron will continue to avoid carbs as the playing season returns.